Guide to paying for community college

 How to get help paying for community college

-- Scholarships: One easy way to search for scholarships is with Scholarship Search by Sallie.
-Best part?
+- Scholarships: Want free money for school?
+Students can get scholarships for merit, financial need, or for things like your hobbies and interests.
+One easy way to search for scholarships is with Scholly® Scholarships by SallieSM.
 You don’t have to register—and you can use filters to narrow down your search based on your background, major, the state you live in, and more.

 - Work-study: Federal work-study is financial aid that lets you work part-time at a school-approved job, so you can earn money for your expenses.
-You’re considered for work-study when you fill out the FAFSA® (see below).
+Your financial aid offer will let you know if you’re eligible for one.

-After scholarships and grants, you may find that you need to borrow money to pay for community college.
+After federal financial aid, you may need more money to fill in any gaps—that’s where a student loan can help.
 There are two types of student loans: federal and private.

 Federal student loans are provided by the federal government.
 Some benefits of federal student loans include: